wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 You might be asking, why don't we just use reference it by the feedback array?

-That is because this function could be reused on multilpe arrays, and in order to make it a function that can be reused on many arrays, we can pass in.
+That is because this function could be reused on multiple arrays, and in order to make it a function that can be reused on many arrays, we can pass in.

 Right now we don't need to pass index or the array, we just care about the feedback (the element argument).